bendeutsch/minetest-solarmana/README.txt

 with the Mana mod 'mana' by Wuzzy.
 Instead of constantly regenerating mana, this mod requires players to stand in direct sunlight for regeneration to kick in.

+Since many magic users prefer their homes and offices to actually have a roof, standing on specific node types (currently wooden planks and gold blocks) will also regenerate mana.

 Dependencies
 ------------